Luis-Nobrega/OOM-Internship-WRF/CONFIGS/README.md

-# Internal Docker files
+# Internal Docker files/Important external files information

-All the provided files sit inside the `reduced_ubuntu_image` container in the `CONFIGS` folder.
+All the provided files that sit inside the `reduced_ubuntu_image` container are in the `CONFIGS` folder.
 They are responsible for downloading, altering and delivering data in the appropriate time and place to **WRF** system.

 ## Internal files listing
 <b> Used files are: </b>